genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/04_optimistic-concurrency.md

     <language>pal</language>
 </process>
 ```
 Alternatively, you can specify the option in a separate file and use the `configOverridesFile` property.
-The file here is called **alpha-sysdef.properties** and we have shown its content in a separate codeblock.
+In the example below, the file is called **alpha-sysdef.properties** and we have shown its content in a separate codeblock.

 ```xml title="alpha-processes.xml"